-OCCUPANCY FEES FOR NON U of T STUDENTS
+OCCUPANCY FEES FOR NON Unft STUDENTS

-Residents who are not University of Toronto students must pay their Occupancy Fees directly to the Graduate House Office on the first of every month via certified cheque, Canadian debit card, or money order in Canadian funds.
+Residents who are not UofT students must pay their Occupancy Fees directly to the Graduate House Office on the first of every month via certified cheque, Canadian debit card, or money order in Canadian funds.
 Personal cheques, credit cards, and cash are not accepted.

-Non-U of T residents are also required to pay a \$500 damage deposit.
+Non-UofT residents are also required to pay a \$500.00 damage deposit.
 This deposit is refundable within 6-8 weeks of departure via cheque made payable to the resident, assuming no room or suite damages have been assessed, and all keys are returned on time.